 focuses on achieving optimal health for a woman before she becomes pregnant, while also monitoring the health of the father-to-be.
 The goals of a pre-conception health plan include screenings for existing and potential health problems, promoting a healthy lifestyle, and making conception easier and safer.

-Planning for pregnancy should begin at least three months before conception.
+should begin at least three months before conception.
 Your doctor will first assess your current health status, taking into account your personal and family health histories, and any prior experiences with pregnancy, fertility and birth control.
 Screening and diagnostic tests check for potential areas of concern.
 These include Pap smear

 , STD (sexually transmitted disease) tests, blood and urine analysis, and a physical examination including pelvic exam and blood pressure check.